**All college fees are subject to change

 Room and Board

 Students residing in residence halls who are dismissed from the college during the semester are not entitled to any refund.
-Students in good standing who voluntarily withdraw from the College during the semester should contact the Office of Residence Life regarding room and board policies.
+Students in good standing who voluntarily withdraw from the College during the semester should contact the Office of Campus Life and Leadership regarding room and board policies.

 Financial Aid and Refunds